The Escape Velocity Profile of the Milky Way from Gaia DR3: Conclusions

 Motivated by the above issues with the power law models, we introduced an empirical model which we call the ``stretched exponential power law" (SEPL).
 This model was motivated by the same features that multi-component power laws aimed to capture, such as a different behavior near $\vesc$ and near $\vmin$.
 However, in this case, there is more freedom for a steep rise in the distribution near $\vmin$, while the profile near $\vesc$ remains that of a power law.
 The escape velocity profile obtained using this new model is less susceptible to the issue of overestimating $\vesc$, and gives a falling profile past the solar position, consistent with expectation.
 This model is empirically motivated, and future work may improve this modeling as data quality and statistics improve or by studying its application to simulations.

 Using the resulting escape velocity profile, we constrained the DM halo parameters of the Milky Way, in particular its virial mass, by assuming a model of the baryonic content consistent with the literature.
 By combining constraints with a complementary circular velocity measurement, we find a total virial mass for the Milky Way of $M_{200\rm{c}} = 0.64^{+0.15}_{-0.14}\times 10^{12} \, \rm{M}_\odot$ using the SEPL model for speed distributions.
 We obtain consistent but less constrained estimates using the 2PL model.
 This Milky Way mass is found to be consistent with recent measurements in the literature using power law models, albeit on the lighter end, following the recent trend with such analyses.
 This trend may result from the improvement in data as well as more modeling techniques that account for substructure in the speed distribution.
+It has also been demonstrated in \cite{Kravtsov:2024} that a massive satellite galaxy such as the Large Magellanic Cloud can lead to the development of a high-velocity tail in the host, which would bias mass inferences made using stellar speeds.
+As a result, future modelling may require more sophisticated Milky Way system mass models, or may utilize comparisons to simulated Milky Way analogs including massive companions \citep{Buch:2024}.